-The default one-click welcome automation is one email that sends immediately after signup, and includes pre-filled content.
+The default one-click welcome automation is one email that is sent immediately after signup, and includes pre-filled content.
 In the automation builder you can change the delay, and edit the design and content.
 This automation welcomes new subscribers to your audience, so the trigger and audience are fixed and uneditable.
 You can pause the automated welcome email at any time.
 If you have a paid Marketing plan and need more sending options, check out our Customer Journeys.

 To create an automated welcome email, follow these steps.